erhant/burning_castle/README.md

 ## Will it always terminate?
 **Yes.** Take for example the integer algorithm explained just above, when we start with a value `x`, the results of the function are upperbounded by `100 * num_digits(x)`.
 So eventually, all numbers will be seen, it is trivial!
-We are more interested in what that number is.
+We are more interested in _what that number is_.

 # Burning Tower Number
 Let us define the actual _Burning Tower Number_ for a given value: it is the number of unique seen values as we iterate through the function.